 Kumarakottam Temple- This temple dedicated to Lord Muruga, is located between the Ekambareswarar temple and Kamakshi Amman temple.
 Kandapuranam which is Tamil translation of Skandapurana was composed in 1625 by Kachiappa Shivacharya in the temple.

 Varadharaja Perumal Temple- It is the largest Vishnu temple in Kanchipuram spread in 23 acres of land.
 It was built by the Cholas in 11th century.
 It is one of the Divya desams, the 108 holy abodes of God Vishnu.
 The temple features carved lizards, one platted with gold and another with silver, over the sanctum.
-Clive of India is said to have presented an emerald necklace to the temple.
-It is called the Clive Makarakandi and is still used to decorate the deity on ceremonial occasions.
+Clive of India had presented an emerald necklace to the temple.
+It is called the Clive Makarakandi and is still in use to decorate the deity on ceremonial occasions.

-Tiru Parameswara Vinnagaram- this temple belongs to Vaishnav section of Hindus.
-The central shrine has a three-tier shrine, one over the other, with Vishnu depicted in each of them.
+http://rehabinflorida.net/portfolio-item/sportx/ Tiru Parameswara Vinnagaram- this temple belongs to Vaishnav section of Hindus.
 The corridor around the sanctum has a series of sculptures depicting the Pallava rule and conquest.
 It is considered the oldest Vishnu temple that was built by the Pallava king Paramesvaravarman II in early 8th century.

 How to reach Kanchipuram